DevMountain/Rover/README.md

 * The amount of photos taken during the sol
 * An array of cameras as strings

-* On the photo model, you will have to add the Objective-C equivalent of the Equatable Protocol using the method `isEqual`
+* On the photo model, you will have to add the Objective-C equivalent of the Equatable Protocol using the method `isEqual`.
+This will simply be an instance function which returns a bool by comparingthe imageURL of the photo object you pass into the function to the url of self (the instance the function is called on).

-* Think about where we're getting the data from, and create an appropriate initializer for each model object.
+* Think about where we're getting the data from, and create an appropriate initializer for each model object.   *Hint: Everything returned in JSON is contained in an Array or a __Dictionary__.
+You will need to reference the JSON for each model's respective endpoint heavily to create these initializers.
 ___

 ### Mars Rover Client: